AnyaKovalenko/rampart-protocol-HIV-1_partial-pol/README.md

-# Custom RAMPART protocol for real-time HIV-1 partial-pol gene sequencing
+# Custom RAMPART protocol for real-time HIV-1 partial-pol sequencing
 This configuration is designed to run [RAMPART](https://github.com/artic-network/rampart?tab=readme-ov-file) concurrently with Oxford Nanopore Technologies (ONT) MinKNOW sequencing, providing real-time visualization of read mapping, coverage, and reference matching to the HXB2 genome (~1.3 kb PR/RT region) for each barcode.
 Developed by the [ARTIC network](https://github.com/artic-network), RAMPART allows users to monitor sequencing progress live and assess read accumulation, helping to determine when sufficient coverage has been reached and the run can be stopped.

 ## Available RAMPART Protocols